HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_PostSort.png)

-- To paginate the search results, input the page and/or number of rows per page you want from the footer.
+- To paginate the search results, enter the page and/or number of rows per page you want from the footer.

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_Pagination.png)